 consists of an applied, real-life business problem/case that students identify,

-analyze and solve in multi-disciplinary teams.
+in multi-disciplinary teams.
 It also focuses on

 developing students’ self-awareness of the key learnings and skills obtained